 During the day, aside from a nap, Peaches loves a snuggle, but she’ll also happily hang out and amuse herself in her play pen, with one of her enrichment toys or mats.
 Peaches is happy to join you on errands - she has a booster seat and enjoys accompanying you on a ride.

 Peaches usually does well when introduced to other pets in passing (provided they aren't boisterous or near "her human" when she is).
-But she can be posessive of her foster mum when on her lap and other dogs approach.
+But she can be possessive of her foster mum when on her lap and other dogs approach.
 We also ensure that she is not fed around other dogs (or given treats), as she can be food possessive and start fights!

 Peaches can be a bit of a "one-person" girlie, as many Chihuahuas are.
-She is loving and loyal to her person - but also extremely reliant on them for safety, food, routine and comfort so this is understandable.
+She is loving and loyal to her person - but also extremely reliant on them for safety, food, routine and comfort, so this is understandable.

-Peaches will be visibly excited to see you when you come home as she prefers the familiarity of the person she trusts.
+Peaches will be visibly excited to see you when you come home, as she prefers the familiarity of the person she trusts.
 Peaches is slowly learning new people aren't scary (as long as they don't invade her space) she is capable of accepting newcomers as long as they're patient and don't overwhelm her.
 Peaches has the courage to approach and sniff new people but should be ignored so she can come around in her own time.
 Too much interaction with the outside world and strangers will tire her and risk her progress.
 We've found she is very content with being in the home and an occasional visit out in the car.
 Peaches is a home girlie!

 Although she has brain damage, Peaches is very clever.
 She has learnt commands like "up!" to indicate someone is going to be picking her up.
 Plus "dinner", "outside" and "toilets".
 Peaches has been trained to drink from a rabbit dropper, pen and crate-trained.
 Peaches loves her chew toys, her enrichment toys and licki-mats and they give her brain an opportunity to engage.
 Peaches will let you know when she wants to be taken outside, fed, or picked up.

 Most of the time, Peaches' is alert, bright, inquisitive loving and sweet.
-Occasionally she may have an "off day" where she sleeps more and is less tolerant of new people or other dogs around her.
-This is to be expected and we just roll with however the day is for her!
+Occasionally, she may have an "off day" where she sleeps more and is less tolerant of new people or other dogs around her.
+This is to be expected, and we just roll with however the day is for her!

-Although she is not your "standard" dog, Peaches now has a great quality of life and often shows her moments of joy in a truly heartwarming way, she has taught us alot about rescue dogs and their resilience.
+Although she is not your "standard" dog, Peaches now has a great quality of life and often shows her moments of joy in a truly heart-warming way, she has taught us a lot about rescue dogs and their resilience.

 Peaches' is a special needs dog, but that doesn't mean she has a poor quality of life.
 She is actually very clever in terms of her cognitive ability; which continues to improve due to her treatments.